t2-project/documentation/source/microservices/deploy.rst

 Run with Docker
 ===============

-You can run the T2-Project as docker containers.
+You can run the T2-Project as Docker containers.

 .. code-block:: shell